Sempiternal (album): Tracks

 The introductory song "Can You Feel My Heart" was a musical experiment which helped sculpt the style of Sempiternal.
 The song was the first song which Fish "really got his teeth into" which is shown in the heavy use of electronica.
 The song's looped vocal pattern was created by Fish as Sykes couldn't think of lyrics that fit in the chorus, but they then became a significant part of the song's structure.
 The song starts with cascading walls of electronica breaking into a mid-tempo song.
 The song is credited by Sykes as "admitting you have a problem, and admitting some thing's wrong.
 That's the first step of the whole album."

 "The House of Wolves" is a song about Sykes dealing with pressures to become religious to help overcome personal problems.
 Lee Malia described the song as having a more Suicide Season inspired sound and having a Glassjaw-influenced chorus.

 The song on the album titled "Antivist" was reportedly written about former guitarist Jona Weinhofen.
 The first time it was played, Sykes made the following statement: "This song is called 'Antivist.'
 It goes out to Jona Weinhofen."
-However, in later interviews when asked directly about the song and its meaning the band members revealed that it's not strictly about Weinhofen (although he did serve as an inspiration), but rather deals with modern day people's hypocrisy, particularly on the Internet; where people either state reckless negative opinions and argue with other people which "not actually helping" or on the contrary preach whatever they feel is right to change the world for the better while at the same time behaving in a manner that belies their own statements (thus making them "ANTI-vists" instead of activists).
+However, in later interviews when asked directly about the song and its meaning the band members revealed that its not strictly about Weinhofen (although he did serve as an inspiration), but rather deals with modern-day people's hypocrisy, particularly on the Internet; where people either state reckless negative opinions and argue with other people which "not actually helping" or on the contrary preach whatever they feel is right to change the world for the better while at the same time behaving in a manner that belies their own statements (thus making them "ANTI-vists" instead of activists).